How to Promote Your Business

 This guide summarises those opportunities and explains what we need from you to make it happen.

 This is a free service for Chamber members.
 If you have a news story or announcement, you could be featured to thousands of prominent and influential business professionals through the Chamber’s eshots and flagship Business Network magazine.

 Ten times a year (monthly except August and January) the Chamber publishes a members’ magazine which has a print run of 5,000 and an estimated readership of more than 15,000.

-The Chamber’s website receives about 85,000 unique visits a month.
-About a third of all visits to the website are to our news portals and there are opportunities for members to promote their business.
+The Chamber’s website receives, on average, over 107,000 unique visits a year.
+About a third of all visits to the website are to our news portals, where there are editorial opportunities for members to showcase their business.

 Job vacancies can be advertised free on the website.
 There is a format you must follow but all you have to do is look at published examples to determine what we need.